agility-game/ghost/README.md

 ## Content Editor

-For editing the content on Ghost, visit https://blog.agility-game.com/ghost/#/setup
+For subscribing to the editing suite of Ghost, visit https://blog.agility-game.com/ghost/#/setup

+Once you have signed up, you can start editing at https://blog.agility-game.com/ghost/#/setup/done